Table of Contents

 If you already have arthritis, drinking too much may increase symptom severity.
 Moderate drinking is the key to prevent susceptibility to liver damage.
 Alcohol, especially beer and wine, is linked to gout, which is a form of arthritis.
 Gout attacks initially target the joint of the big toe and can cause painful symptoms.

-Exercises, lifestyle changes, and medications like Voltaren Emulgel, Mobic (meloxicam), Celebrex (celecoxib), or Medrol (methylprednisone) can improve symptoms, but surgical procedures may be needed as well.
+Exercises, lifestyle changes, and medications like Voltaren Emulgel, Mobic (meloxicam), Celebrex (celecoxib), or Medrol (methylprednisolone) can improve symptoms, but surgical procedures may be needed as well.
 If conservative treatments are not working effectively, you may undergo the following procedures.

 a.
 Cortisone injections